 Corporate Ethical Behaviours and Firm Equity Value and Ownership: Evidence from the GPFG's Ethical Exclusions

-This paper investigates the implications for firm equity value and ownership structure when a large institutional investor publicly divests a firm due to unethical behaviour.
+This paper investigates the implications for firm equity value and ownership structure when a large institutional investor publicly excludes a firm from its portfolio due to unethical behaviour.
 To achieve this, it makes use of the GPFG's ethical exclusions.
-On average, firms lose 1.48% of equity value around exclusion announcements, which is not reversed in the short term.
-The effect is stronger for more liquid firms.
-For firms excluded under the product criteria, especially coal, the effect seems to be driven by the divesting behaviour of ethics sensitive investors.
+On average, firms lose 1.72% of equity value around exclusion announcements, which is not reversed in the short term.
+For firms excluded under the product criteria, the effect seems to be driven by the divesting behaviour of ethics-sensitive investors.

 Keywords: ethical investing, equity value, clientele change, ethical behaviour, institutional investors, sovereign wealth funds, sin stocks

 Suggested Citation: Suggested Citation